rameshdhas/tictactoe/README.md

 expo start

-This will launch a development server and localhost:19002, with the message Tunnel ready.
-With options like running Android device/emulator, and run iOS simulator.
-With support for connection via Tunnel, LAN, and Local.
+This will launch a development server in localhost:19002, with the message Tunnel ready.

+Click iOS simulator in the webpage which will launch the app in ios simulator.